What You Need to Know

 She encourages others who have an interest in quality improvement and patient safety to join the program.
 “For busy healthcare professionals, it can be difficult to find the time to learn the necessary skills and apply those skills to a QI project.
 Without dedicating time to the design and implementation of a project and ensuring a systematic approach, making change within one’s organization can be nearly impossible.
 The QIPS program allowed me to dedicate time away from my busy clinical and academic schedule to learn new skills and apply them to a problem within the TOH pain clinic that pain clinic team members and I are passionate about.”

 Dr. Jennifer McDonald is the second recipient of the Telfer Award of Excellence: Leadership in Healthcare Improvement for the RAPID project.
 She was awarded for her distinction in applying the QI method and her leadership in promoting cross-collaboration with various healthcare practitioners, allowing her to drive forward a QI initiative.
 Dr. McDonald demonstrated this in her project work, as well as in the high quality of her project poster and presentation.
 This annual award recognizes excellence in the projects taken on by QIPS participants as they work toward making strides in quality improvement and patient care.

 The QIPS program connects physicians and healthcare professionals across Canada who are looking to make an impact on improving quality and patient safety in their institutions.
 Hundreds of projects have been initiated to date in efforts to improve patient care and outcomes.

-To learn about how Telfer is working towards fostering a healthier Canada, discover the Quality Improvement and Patient Safety Leadership Program - 2023-24 registration closes on September 14, 2023.
+To learn about how Telfer is working towards fostering a healthier Canada, discover the Quality Improvement and Patient Safety Leadership Program.